 Playstation Exclusive Content

-The PS4 and PS3 version of the game will feature the exclusive mission "Deja Vu".
+The PS4 and PS3 versions of the game will feature the exclusive mission "Deja Vu".
 This mission will take players back to Metal Gear Solid brought to life with the latest Fox Engine.
 Players will control the MGS1 version of the original Metal Gear protagonist, Solid Snake.